786rishi/order-management-system/README.md

 ## Overview

-This Order Management System is a full-featured application that handles product catalog management, user authentication, and order processing with intelligent discount strategies.
+This Order Management System is a full-featured application that handles product listing, user authentication, and order processing with intelligent discount strategies.
 The system is designed with enterprise best practices, including JWT-based authentication, role-based access control, caching, and comprehensive error handling.

 ## Key Features

 ### 🛍️ Product Management
 - CRUD operations for products (Admin only)
-- Public product listing and search
+- product listing and search
 - Advanced filtering (by name, price range, stock availability)
-- Redis-style caching for improved performance
+- caching for improved performance
 - Soft delete functionality

 ### 👤 User Authentication & Authorization